Hurricane Helene

 Financial assistance

 • You may qualify for FEMA assistance if you live in a presidentially declared disaster area impacted by Hurricane Helene.
+If approved, you may receive $750 initially for immediate needs and may also be eligible for other assistance for temporary housing, basic home repairs or other disaster-caused expenses.
 You can apply:

 • Learn about other types of disaster financial assistance.
 You could get unemployment benefits, help buying groceries, and more.